Wednesday, October 26, 2022

 - Who has rights to the accountholder’s funds?

 - How long can we continue to pay items after the accountholder has passed?

 - What is needed to establish an estate account?

 - What if someone needs access to important documents that are in the accountholder’s safe deposit box?

-In this branch banking webinar, we will address these questions and more to give you the information you need to assist family members and representatives of the accountholder through this challenging time.
+In this branch webinar, we will address these questions and more to give you the information you need to assist family members and representatives of the accountholder through this challenging time.

 Areas of Focus in Training